AbdulSami55/AbdulSami55/README.md

+##                                                                 Abdul Sami

+##---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # 💫 About Me:
 🔭 I’m currently working on Freelancer.com as well as on Fiverr<br>🌱 I’m currently learning Tensorflow<br>📫 How to reach me rajasami408@gmail.com<br>⚡ Fun fact: I am hardworking

+Greetings, this is Abdul Sami, a machine learning and Flutter developer.
+I have accomplished several machine learning projects such as creating CNN models and computer vision projects for multi-camera rule-based recordings.
+In addition, I have expertise in Flutter and have developed various applications for different companies.
+I am highly motivated and committed to solving analytical problems on a daily basis.

+My data science skills include data cleaning, visualization, analysis, feature extraction, and normalization.
+For machine learning, I am proficient in linear regression, logistic regression, decision tree, random forest, PCA, SVM, K-fold cross-validation, K-means clustering, bagging, and boosting.
+I am also experienced in deep learning techniques such as neural networks, CNN, RNN, LSTM, GRU, Yolo, and object detection.

+In computer vision, I specialize in face recognition, hand tracking, pose estimation, and image processing.

+In terms of Flutter services, I offer Flutter Firebase, API integration, beautiful UI design using Material UI and Sliver widgets, fast and reliable app development, chat app development, Google Maps integration, and e-commerce app development.

+I am skilled in state management techniques such as Provider, Getx, Velocityx, Bloc Pattern (Stream Sink Events), and Flutter Bloc.
+If you're looking for a skilled freelancer to help you with your projects, feel free to reach out to me.

 ## 🌐 Socials: